 On February 4, 2022, Sen. Jill Carter (D-Baltimore) introduced SB692, a legislation to completely legalize recreational cannabis in Maryland however, the bill died on April 11th, 2022.

 During the 90-day legislative session, legislators examined topics related to the state’s $4.5 billion budget surplus.
 The legalization of recreational marijuana is one of the issues that legislators addressed.

-During a vote on February 25th, the Maryland House of Delegates approved a measure that would put the decision to legalize cannabis in the hands of voters.
+During a vote on February 25th, 2022, the Maryland House of Delegates approved House Bill 1.
 The result was 96 to 34.
-If House Bill 1 passes through the Senate chamber, voters should expect to see the issue on the November general election ballot.
-HB1 states that from July 1, 2023, everyone over the age of 21 may consume and possess cannabis.
+If it passes through the Senate chamber, voters should expect to see the issue on the November general election ballot.

-On April 1st, Maryland legislators decided to place the legalization of recreational marijuana on the November ballot, putting the decision in the hands of the people.
-In accordance with the constitutional amendment, recreational marijuana will not be allowed until July 2023 for those who are 21 years old or older.
-There are provisions in the legislation that specifies a transitional period between January 1 and July 1, during which a fine for possession of marijuana under an ounce and a half would be levied.
+On April 1st, 2022, Maryland legislators decided to place Maryland Question 4 or introduced as House Bill 1 on the November ballot, putting the decision in the hands of the people for the legalization of recreational marijuana.
+There are provisions in the legislation that specifies a transitional period between January 1 and July 1, 2023, during which a fine for possession of marijuana under an ounce and a half would be levied.